 Tasigna (nilotinib) belongs to a pharmacologic class of drugs known as kinase inhibitors.

-Nilotinib drug substance, a monohydrate monohydrochloride, is a white to slightly yellowish to slightly greenish yellow powder with the anhydrous molecular formula and weight, respectively, of C28H22F3N7O•HCl • H2O and 584.
-The solubility of nilotinib in aqueous solutions decreases with increasing pH.
-Nilotinib is notoptically active.
+Nilotinib drug substance, a monohydrate mono-hydrochloride, is a white to slightly yellowish to slightly greenish yellow powder with the anhydrous molecular formula and weight, respectively, of C28H22F3N7O•HCl • H2O and 565.98.
+The solubility of Nilotinib in aqueous solutions decreases with increasing pH.
+Nilotinib is not optically active.
 The pKa1 was determined to be 2.1; pKa2 was estimated to be 5.4.

-Tasigna (nilotinib) Capsules, For Oral Use, contain 150 mg or 200 mg nilotinib base, anhydrous (as hydrochloride, monohydrate) with the following inactive ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate and polyoxamer 188.
-The capsules contain gelatin, iron oxide (red), iron oxide (yellow), iron oxide (black) and titanium dioxide.
+Tasigna (nilotinib) capsules, for oral use, contain 200 mg nilotinib base, anhydrous (as hydrochloride, monohydrate) with the following inactive ingredients: colloidal silicon dioxide, crospovidone, lactose monohydrate, magnesium stearate and polyoxamer 188.
+The capsules contain gelatin, iron oxide (red), iron oxide (yellow), and titanium dioxide.

 What are the possible side effects of nilotinib (Tasigna)?